testdouble/cypress-rails/README.md

 Each Cypress file matched by the `test_locator` is translated to a single test case, which—while slightly inefficient, as it spools Cypress up and down multiple times—also makes it easy to handle each Cypress file as you would any other Ruby test.
-It also allows for CLI usage like this:
+It also allows for CLI usage like this (where the test name is an expansion of the file location with the path separators replaced with `_`):

 ```
 $ bin/rails test test/system --name test_cypress_integration_send_invoice_js
 ```

-(Where the test name is an expansion of the file location with the path separators replaced with `_`.)
+**WARNING**: keep in mind that any custom Ruby code you add before or after each Cypress test is run in the context of a `CypressRails::TestCase` will _not_ be run when developing with `cypress open`!
+That means this is probably not the most rock-solid strategy for consistent test behavior when it comes to things like test data management.

 ### Setting up continuous integration